-Tens of thousands of trees will be planted across South Australia to help reduce suburban temperatures, increase air quality and improve liveability with the State Government committing an extra $5.5 million in the upcoming Budget for greening projects.
+Tens of thousands of trees will be planted across South Australia to help reduce suburban temperatures, increase air quality, improve liveability and a greener state with the SA Government committing an extra $5.5 million in the upcoming Budget for greening projects.

 The $5.5 million will be over four years for an expanded Greener Neighbourhoods program which provides grants to local councils to improve the number and quality of urban street trees, trees in parks, and trees and shrubs contributing towards urban cooling and habitat creation.